milahose/mean-blog/README.md

 # Welcome to the MEAN Stack Blog

-A Simple, no-frills MEAN Stack blogging app, created with MongoDB, Express.js, Angular 8 and Node.js.
+A simple, no-frills MEAN Stack blogging app, created with MongoDB, Express.js, Angular 8 and Node.js.

 ## Getting Started